Topologically nontrivial multicritical points: Model and Topological Phase Diagram

 Such gap-closing points or critical points, across which the winding number changes, mark the phase boundaries between gapped phases in the phase diagram.
 Therefore, a transition between the gapped phases occurs with bulk gap closing and opening along with a change in the number of edge modes.

 The model hosts three topologically distinct gapped phases with $w=0,1,2,3$.
 Under open boundary conditions, $w=1,2,3$ phases correspond to the open chain with one, two, and three edge modes at each end, respectively, while $w=0$ corresponds to the topologically trivial phase with no edge modes.
 As shown in Fig.~\ref{fig1}, the gapped phases with $w=1,2,3$ are separated by the lines of critical points, throughout which the bulk gap is closed.
 Thus, the critical lines set the phase boundaries between various gapped phases in the parameter space and are marked in different colors as shown in Fig.~\ref{fig1}.
-The red and blue lines are the high symmetry critical lines where the gap closing occurs at critical momenta $k_0=0$ and $k_0=\pm \pi$ respectively.
-The magenta and green critical lines are non-high symmetry critical lines where gap closing occurs for arbitrary values of $k_0$ which depends on parameter space as $k_0=\pm\arccos((-2\Gamma_{2}+ \sqrt{4\Gamma_{2}^2-16\Gamma_{3}(\Gamma_{1}-\Gamma_{3})})/8\Gamma_{3})$ and $k_0=\pm\arccos((-2\Gamma_{2}- \sqrt{4\Gamma_{2}^2-16\Gamma_{3}(\Gamma_{1}-\Gamma_{3})})/8\Gamma_{3})$ respectively.
+The red and blue lines are the high symmetry critical lines where the gap closing occurs at critical momenta $k_0=0$ and $k_0=\pm \pi$ respectively, as shown in Fig.~\ref{fdisp}(a) and (b).
+The magenta and green critical lines are non-high symmetry critical lines where gap closing occurs for arbitrary values of $k_0$ which depends on parameter space as $k_0=\pm\arccos((-2\Gamma_{2}+ \sqrt{4\Gamma_{2}^2-16\Gamma_{3}(\Gamma_{1}-\Gamma_{3})})/8\Gamma_{3})$ and $k_0=\pm\arccos((-2\Gamma_{2}- \sqrt{4\Gamma_{2}^2-16\Gamma_{3}(\Gamma_{1}-\Gamma_{3})})/8\Gamma_{3})$ respectively, as shown in Fig.~\ref{fdisp}(c) and (d).
 These critical momenta yield the critical lines